FerCampos/libacubes/README.md

 libacubes
 =========

-Split a 3D area in subcubes recursivelly
+Split a 3D area in adaptive subcubes recursivelly